M365-DenzilFernandes/TeamsPresenceAPI/README.md

 <img src="https://github.com/M365-DenzilFernandes/TeamsPresenceAPI/blob/main/3B2-PowerAutomate-CreateSubscriptionforTeamsPresence-UpdateUserNamePassword.png" style="max-width:100%;">

   * Update the NotificationURL - This URL is the HTTP Request Received from the Get Teams Presence Subscription
+  * Update the Resource - This is the ObjecId is of the User Account that the subscription will monitor for Teams Presence Changes.

 <img src="https://github.com/M365-DenzilFernandes/TeamsPresenceAPI/blob/main/3B3-PowerAutomate-CreateSubscriptionforTeamsPresence-UpdateNotificationUrl%2BResourceGUID.png" style="max-width:100%;">

 ## Microsoft Teams